-United Youth Pilot Phase
+United Youth pilot phase

 Following an extensive co-design process involving young people and other key stakeholders, 12 United Youth pilots ran across Northern Ireland from August 2015 to March 2016.

-Some 350 16–24 year olds took part in a range of activities designed to develop their capabilities across four key outcome areas – good relations, citizenship, personal development and employability.
+Around 350 16–24 year olds took part in a range of activities designed to develop their capabilities across four key outcome areas: good relations, citizenship, personal development and employability.
 The purpose of the pilot phase was to test a range of approaches to achieving sustainable positive change with the target group, with a view to developing a service design framework for the United Youth Programme post 2015/16.
 An independent external evaluation of the pilot phase was completed and the findings were very positive.